 The 20 intersections with the highest fraction of wrong-way riding are shown in Figure 1.
-In all, there were 17 intersections at which 25% or more of the cyclists observed were riding the wrong direction.
-Riding on the wrong side is illegal as well as dangerous, as motorists often do not anticipate or look for wrong-way traffic.
+In all, there were 16 intersections at which 25% or more of the cyclists observed were riding the wrong direction.
+ARS §28-812 concerns applicability of traffic laws to bicycle riders.
+Riding on the wrong side is dangerous, as motorists often do not anticipate or look for wrong-way traffic.
 While some of the intersections with high wrong-way riding lack a dedicated bike lane in the problem direction, many, such as several along University Drive in the ASU area, do have bike lanes.

 Sidewalk riding had even higher percentages.
-Many of the intersections with high vehicular traffic had greater than 90% sidewalk riding.
+Six intersections had greater than 90% sidewalk riding.
 The 20 intersections with the highest fraction of sidewalk riding are shown in Figure 2.
-In all, 36 intersections out of 48 had 25% or more of the cyclists riding on the sidewalk.
-While legal (if riding with traffic), sidewalk riding can create a hazard for pedestrians and it can create conflicts between motorists and cyclists, as motorists often do not anticipate relatively fast-moving traffic on sidewalks.
+In all, 34 intersections out of 48 had 25% or more of the cyclists riding on the sidewalk.
+Tempe City Code sec.
+7-52 concerns riding on sidewalks or bicycle lanes.
+Sidewalk riding can create a hazard for pedestrians and it can create conflicts between motorists and cyclists, as motorists often do not anticipate relatively fast-moving traffic on sidewalks.
 This is especially true when the sidewalk traffic is moving opposite of street traffic.

-Overall helmet use was 18%.
+Overall helmet use was 21%.
 This is substantially lower than that observed in the count by Pima Association of Government (PAG) of slightly over 50% (see Table 1).
-Wrong way riding was 17% and sidewalk riding was 37%, both substantially higher than PAG.
+Wrong way riding was 19% and sidewalk riding was 42%, both substantially higher than PAG.
 Wrong-way riding was counted for both on-street and on-sidewalk riding.
 The calculation of overall attribute percentages was weighted according to the total count for each intersection/direction.